 On the occasion of some of my New York and Philadelphia talks on the subject in 2015 and 2016 (and the Pynchon birthday party I organized at Cabaret Voltaire in Zürich), musician and poet Tyler Burba interpreted songs from different novels.
 When I presented my work on Pynchon’s saxophone and kazoo in Atlanta, local musicians Reese Burgan and Caleb Herron accompanied the talk on the respective instruments.
 There is no telling how many other artists have referenced Pynchon or recorded songs from his books or were simply inspired by his work, but if progeny is a mark of literary accomplishment, these albums, songs, and bands are testament to Pynchon’s wide-ranging appeal as a writer of sonic fiction.

 The following list is ordered chronologically, first by novel, then by the work of music.
 My personal favorites are marked with a magenta heart, thus: ♥.
 I am certain that I overlooked a great many other examples, so please contribute in the comments section!
-I will periodically update this post.
+I will periodically update this post (last update: Jan 16th, 2022).

 Contents